Phanx/ZoneAchievementTracker/trunk/README.txt

 Zone Achievement Tracker
 ===========================

-Zone Achievement Tracker automatically tracks the achievement for completing a certain number of quests in your current zone.
+Zone Achievement Tracker automatically adds the achievement for completing quests in your current zone to the objectives tracker.

+For example, when you enter Deepholm, you’ll track the achievement "Deep into Deepholm" (Complete 110 quests in Deepholm) and when you enter Krasarang Wilds, you’ll track the "Mighty Roamin' Krasaranger" achievement (Complete the Krasarang Wilds storylines listed below).

 Achievements you have already completed cannot be tracked.
-Achievements for other zones will be removed from tracking.
+Achievements for other zones will be removed from the tracker.
+If you’d prefer not to track the Pandaria and Draenor zone achievements with their long lists of storylines, type "/zat" to toggle them off (or back on).

-There are no options.

 Download